mhbeals/scissorsandpaste/Individual MD Entries/1819-10-13_Aberdeen Journal_133.md

                     Beach, at Niagara, the trial of Robert Gourlay, Esq. for a misdemeanour, in not obeying the orders of the Magistrates at Niagara, in December last.
 Mr Gourlay was found guilty, and banished the province.
-From the Quebec Gazette of 26th August :?This morning, about 9 o'clock, Lieut.
+From the Quebec Gazette of 26th August: This morning, about 9 o'clock, Lieut.
 Birch, of the royal navy, put a period to his existence by shooting himself through the head.
 We are informed that Mr Birch had for sometime previous to his death laboured under a melancholy state of mind.